Reşid Mehmed Pasha: After the Greek revolution

 A very distinguished general, Reşid Mehmed fought in the Russo-Turkish War, where he was defeated by General Diebitsch at the Battle of Kulevicha.
 Subsequently, he was appointed Grand Vizier of the Ottoman Empire, a post he held from January 1829 to 17 February 1833.
 From that position, he orchestrated the Monastir massacre of 1830 of the Albanian beys killing hundreds.
 He led the Ottoman armies in Anatolia in the Egyptian-Ottoman War.
 He was captured by the forces of his old antagonist, Ibrahim Pasha, at the war's decisive Battle of Konya in 1832.

 Campaign in the Diyarbakir Eyalet

-He was appointed the Wāli of Diyarbakir Eyalet and Raqqa Eyalet in 1834 and onwards led military campaigns against the local Kurdish tribes Barzan, Bedir Khan and Milli and the Yazidi in Sincar.
+He was appointed the Wāli of Diyarbakir Eyalet and Raqqa Eyalet in 1834 and onwards led military campaigns against the local Kurdish tribes Barzan, Bedir Khan and Milli and the Yazidi in Sinjar.
 In 1835 he subdued the Kurdish Milli tribe in Mardin.
 In 1836, he defeated the Soran Emirate after the capture of Mir Kor.
 He died in 1836.